dmolin/flightSimPanels/README.markdown

 ![Example of FlightSimPanels running in a connected browser](https://raw.github.com/dmolin/flightSimPanels/master/README/flightsimpanels.png)

+### Prerequisites for the developer ###

+In order to successfully run this code you need to have:
+- A copy of X-Plane (you can download a Demo for free from the [X-Plane](http://www.x-plane.com) website) the Flight Simulator has to be configured as the pictures below, in the Architecture paragraph, show.
+- node and npm installed on your machine and available in your path
+- phantomjs installed (it's not possible to have it installed automatically by grunt, sorry)

+Then, clone the repository, cd into the flightSimPanels folder and run

+`npm install`

+This will globally install "grunt-cli" (the command line version of Grunt) and create the node_modules folder.
+You're ready to go!
+Just run

+`grunt` (or `grunt dev`)

+And your server will be already up and running, waiting for packets from the Flight Simulator

+#### Note for MS Windows users ####

+Sorry dudes, Windows is a nice toy for playing games and stuffs, but it's not a tool for Web Developers; If you are on a Windows machine, you'll have to use "Cygwin" (good luck with that) or do youserlf a favor and buy a Mac or install Linux..

 ### Inception ###

 This (ongoing) project was born out of the necessity of overcoming the actual limitations of the best Flight Simulator around: [X-Plane](http://www.x-plane.com).